Inland Empire: Environmental quality

-The Inland Empire is subject to smog conditions on a regular basis as seen here, looking south, from the north terminus of Haven Avenue in Rancho Cucamonga.
+The Inland Empire is subject to smog conditions regularly, as seen here, looking south, from the north terminus of Haven Avenue in Rancho Cucamonga.
 Note how the street "fades" into the smoggy haze and the Santa Ana Mountains are completely obscured.

 The Inland Empire is also subject to Santa Ana Winds that lead to generally clear days, free of smog or the marine layer.
 Note how the street that "faded" into the smoggy haze and the Santa Ana Mountains that were completely obscured in the adjacent image are now visible.

-The result of this ongoing development has resulted in greater homeownership for the region.
+The result of this ongoing development has been greater homeownership for the region.
 Although the region saw an uptick in jobs over the past decade, it is not a heavy employment center, and many residents commute to Los Angeles and Orange counties for their work.
 With a lack of substantial public transportation in the Greater Los Angeles Area, this has led to traffic congestion and degradation in air quality for the Inland Empire.
 The solution to these problems is not simple.
-The presence of so many city governments within the Inland Empire, which often have different 'visions' for their own municipalities, means that two cities in the region rarely agree on a solution; just as common, they may have unequal means for implementing one even if they were to agree.
+The presence of so many city governments within the Inland Empire, which often have different 'visions' for their own municipalities, means that two cities in the region rarely agree on a solution; just as commonly, they may have unequal means for implementing one even if they were to agree.
 Having no region-wide governmental planning organization may undermine any solution that could be proposed.
 Lastly, the fast pace at which development occurs versus the limited ability of government to respond to changes means that it could easily take years, if not decades, for a viable solution (such as new roads, transit systems, or pollution controls) to go into effect.

 Air pollution

 The Inland Empire routinely has some of the worst air quality in the United States.
 San Bernardino County and Riverside County are the first and second worst counties in the United States for tropospheric ozone air pollution.
 Pollution in Southern California mostly is blown from the coast towards the mountains.
 Inland Empire counties are downwind of the highly populated counties of Los Angeles and Orange County.
 The largest sources of air pollution affecting the Inland Empire include off-road equipment (e.g., construction equipment, cargo-handling equipment), heavy-duty diesel trucks, ocean-going vessels, passenger vehicles, locomotives, aircraft, and industrial fuel combustion.
 Southern California is in extreme nonattainment for ozone and severe nonattainment for particle pollution.

-Multiple state and local efforts are underway to clean up the air, primarily focused on zero emissions vehicles.
+Multiple state and local efforts are underway to clean up the air, primarily focused on zero-emission vehicles.
 California has implemented some of the most aggressive vehicle electrification rules in the country, including the Advanced Clean Cars II rule that will mandate 100% zero-emission passenger vehicle sales in 2035, and the Advanced Clean Fleets rule for trucks that will require all drayage trucks to be zero-emissions starting in 2024 and all trucks to ZEV by 2036.